The different types of work experience available, and what they entail.

 Many degrees will have the flexibility for you to spend your penultimate year in industry.
 It is a big commitment and it is worth bearing in mind;

 Placement years are undoubtedly one of the best ways to make an impact and experience what it is like to be a full-time employee.
-Many year-long placements give you real responsibility and are at the level of a graduate job.
+Many year-long placements give you real responsibility, can be project-based, and are at the level of a graduate job.
 Placements often carry a competitive salary too.

 This type of placement does help to contextualise final year work and students often raise a degree classification.
 Having real-world experience of managing clients, systems development, resource management, professional issues, deadlines and competitors in the market place will give your academic work maturity and you might find that you are more motivated than you used to be.
 If you make a good impression and the company decides that it doesn't want to lose you, it may fast-track you through its graduate recruitment process, or even guarantee you a job offer for when you graduate.